Code-Institute-Submissions/Hedgemonkey-project1/README.md

 Fixed bug where incorrect id was being used for title-logo on contact.html

+Fixed accessability issue where the link to sign up to the newsletter on index.html didn't have a high enough contrast ratio to the background by adjusting the styles.

 ### Tested the slide-down menu function:

 Initially sliding function wasn't working as expected however problem resolved by using "visibility: hidden" instead of "display: none" after this change CSS transition operated as expected.